immich-app/immich/README.md

 - Show asset's location information on map (OpenStreetMap).
 - Show curated places on the search page
 - Show curated objects on the search page
+- Shared album with users on the same server

 # Development